Philadelphia Gears Up For Unprecedented Attention To Its Vote Count

 President Trump narrowly won Pennsylvania in 2016.
 This year, the question is whether big turnout in the Democratic strongholds of Pittsburgh and Philadelphia can deliver his Democratic rival, Joe Biden, a win.

-In particular, Philadelphia has been a focus for Trump — four years ago, only 15% of the city's voters picked him.
+In particular, Philadelphia has been a focus for Trump; four years ago, only 15% of the city's voters picked him.
 Trump has claimed — with little evidence — that the local election system is corrupt.
 His critics say the president is trying to suppress turnout in the city.

-"A lot of bad things happen there with the counting of the votes," said Trump at a recent campaign stop in Pennsylvania.
+"A lot of bad things happen there with the counting of the votes," Trump said at a recent campaign stop in Pennsylvania.

 There have been issues, including technical hiccups on the first day of early, in-person voting.
 A laptop used to program voting machines was stolen.
 A reporter for NPR member station WHYY got inside a warehouse where voting machines are stored, although city officials beefed up security after that.

 This election is like no other in Philadelphia — and all across Pennsylvania.
 A new state law has made it much easier to vote early and by mail.
 With the pandemic, people signed up in droves, especially Democrats.
-About a third of the state's 9 million voters planned to cast their ballot by mail — more than three-quarters of them already had done so by last Friday.
+About a third of the state's 9 million voters planned to cast their ballot by mail, and more than three-quarters of them already had done so by last Friday.

 But under state law, counties can't even open those ballots to prepare them for counting until 7 a.m. on Election Day.
 That's one reason why Philadelphia spent $5 million on new equipment to speedily process the deluge of mail-in ballots.